NeuralEnsemble/NeuroinformaticsTutorial/Exercises/Exercise6_FruitFlyBrainObservatory.md

     "Show L1  neurons in a single cartridge in the lamina"

-As we are using the connectomic data, we can start to build up the circuit connectomically, by adding the post synaptic neurons:
+As we are using the connectomic data, we can start to build up the circuit connectomically, by adding the postsynaptic Mi1 and Tm3 neurons:

+    "Add postsynaptic Mi1 neurons"
-    "Add post synaptic neurons"
+    "Add postsynaptic Tm3 neurons"

 We can see a growing circuit of 13 neurons directly connected to the single L1 neuron.
 We can further run the same command, and build up the neurons 2 synaptic connections away, resulting in 246 neurons.
 From here we can pull back to look at the L2 neurons using